 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But realistically, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Nature’s Variety Instinct product.

-With one notable exceptions…
+With 3 notable exceptions…

-This food contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this recipe includes chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-As a group, the brand features an average protein content of 42% and a mean fat level of 29%.
-Together, these figures suggest a carbohydrate content of 21% for the overall product line.
+As a group, the brand features an average protein content of 44% and a mean fat level of 26%.
+Together, these figures suggest a carbohydrate content of 22% for the overall product line.

-And a fat-to-protein ratio of about 69%.
+And a fat-to-protein ratio of about 58%.

-Near-average protein.
+Above-average protein.
 Above-average fat.
-And below-average carbs when compared to a typical canned dog food.
+And below-average carbs when compared to other canned dog foods.